drpeppershaker/ESP32_keypad/README.md

 inspired by https://github.com/sfgabe/OITProjects/tree/master/Baby_Buddy_Keypad and https://github.com/jeroenterheerdt/Baby-Buddy-Keypad.

-I made a version of the baby buddy keypad, but I realize that it could actually be used for just about anyting inside Home Assistant
+I made a version of the baby buddy keypad, but I realize that it could actually be used for just about anyting inside Home Assistant, so I decided to make this public.

 Differences between this version and the original two apart the physical appearance are:
 - Uses ESP32 chip